 Ritsumeikan University: Deep diving into Japan’s Pop Culture

-During summer, Ritsumeikan University offers an intensive Japanese Language programs and a Japan Pop Culture Course taught in English.
+During summer, Ritsumeikan University offers an intensive Japanese Language program and a Japan Pop Culture Course taught in English.
 The unique course includes topics on manga, anime, video games, and J-pop and kawaii culture.
 The program also includes separate Japanese language lessons and four different Japan Studies classes focusing on traditional culture.
 Also situated in Kyoto, the program balances in-depth knowledge of Japanese pop culture amidst the backdrop of the historic city, making for a unique experience.

 Osaka Gakuin University: Experiencing energetic Osaka and more